-The Seed Enterprise Investment Scheme and the Enterprise Investment Scheme offer incentives in the form of tax breaks to investors in return for investment in qualifying startups.
+The Seed Enterprise Investment Scheme and the Enterprise Investment Scheme offer incentives in the form of tax breaks to investors in return for investment in qualifying trades.

 There are a number of conditions that must be satisfied in order to qualify for SEIS/EIS tax relief.
-If circumstances change and any of these conditions are no longer satisfied there is a risk that the investment will no longer qualify for tax relief.
+If circumstances change and any of these conditions are no longer satisfied there is a risk that the investment will no longer qualify for SEIS or EIS tax relief.
+The legislation is incredibly complex with hidden traps which are easy to miss but mean tax relief is missed.

 The common problem areas we look at are: